project-sunbird/project-sunbird.github.io/pages/developer-docs/singlesignon/procedure_sso.md

 curl -H "Authorization: Bearer <token>" https://staging.ntp.net.in/api/echo/hello

-## Custom Homepage & Logo for Tenants
+## Custom Homepage and Logo for Tenants

 Sunbird allows you to override the default home page and configure a custom home page and logo for each tenant who is onboarded.
 The tenant organization should provide a package containing the following files to customise the home page and logo: